openstack-archive/tuskar-ui/docs/index.rst

 Tuskar-UI
 =========

 Tuskar-UI is a user interface for `Tuskar <https://github.com/tuskar/tuskar>`_, a management API for OpenStack deployments.
-It is based on (and forked from) .
+It is based on (and forked from) `OpenStack Horizon <https://wiki.openstack.org/wiki/Horizon>`_.

 High-Level Overview
 -------------------

 Tuskar-UI endeavours to be a stateless UI, relying on Tuskar API calls as much as possible.
 We use existing Horizon libraries and components where possible.
-If added libraries and components are needed, we will work with the Openstack community to push those changes back into Horizon.
+If added libraries and components are needed, we will work with the OpenStack community to push those changes back into Horizon.

 Developer Information
 ---------------------